Advertiser Disclosure

 Earn Southwest A-List status after spending $75,000 annually on the Chase Sapphire Reserve card.
 Image Credit: Ehsan Haque

-As it stands now, having access to priority boarding means you don’t have to purchase EarlyBird Check-In, which would save you $30 to $50 per round-trip flight.
-Once the system changes, A-List members will be able to select seats regardless of the fare type that was purchased.
+Now that Southwest Airlines assigns seats as part of the booking process, A-List members can select seats regardless of the fare type that was purchased.
 They can choose Preferred seats at booking and access Extra Legroom seats up to 48 hours before departure, if any are available.

 Another Southwest perk you unlock after spending $75,000 on the Chase Sapphire Reserve card in a year is a $500 Southwest Airlines statement credit.